What Is AI FOMO?

 2. Set a Learning Budget (Not a Deadline)

 FOMO thrives on urgency.
 Counter it by thinking in budgets, not deadlines.
 Decide: "I'll spend 30 minutes per week exploring AI tools" or "I'll try one new AI feature per month."
 This turns panic-driven cramming into sustainable curiosity.
+If the constant pressure to keep up is leaving you drained, you may be experiencing AI burnout on top of the FOMO.
 There is no exam.
 There is no deadline.
 There is no point at which the window closes forever.
 You're learning a skill, not defusing a bomb.

 3. Curate Your Information Diet